JoshGo6/AboutGit/assignment.md

 - [`git merge`](#git-merge): Inserts material from one branch into another branch.
 - [`git pull`](#git-pull): Performs `git fetch` and then performs a `git merge` from the remote branch into your local branch.

-The following sections describe each of these operations in detail:
+The following sections briefly describe each of these operations.
+For more detailed options for each of these operations, please see the [official git documentation online](https://git-scm.com/doc).
+Also, note that in the following sections, we assume that you have set up your local branches to track remote branches.
+For more information on setting up tracking branches, see [this page](https://www.git-tower.com/learn/git/faq/track-remote-upstream-branch/).

 ## `git push`